Bimbum1337/ISRO-R-DEVKIT/docs/contributing.md

 issue tracker first to be sure it is of use for everyone and meets the goals of this project.
 Please also consider what kind of change it is:

-* In case of a *major* feature, first open an issue and outline your proposal so it can be discussed.
+* In case of a *major* feature, first open an issue and outline your proposal, so it can be discussed.
 This allows better coordination and feedback to prevent duplication of work and easier integration into the project after completion.

 * If your change is only a *small* change, you might just make a merge request.
-However there is no guarantee that your proposal will be accepted.
+However, there is no guarantee that your proposal will be accepted.
 Good communication beforehand make it more likely.

 ## Submission guidelines